chipsalliance/Caliptra/SECURITY.md

 ## Security vulnerability response

 Each report is acknowledged and analyzed by Caliptra Project Security Incident Response Team members within 7 working days.
-This will set off the
+This will trigger the
 [Security incident management process](#security-incident-management-process) outlined below.

 Any vulnerability information shared with the Caliptra Technical Committee stays within the Caliptra project and will not be disseminated to other projects